linear-b/gitstream/docs/quick-start.md

 ## Next Step
 !!! tip "Take a Look at the Quickstart Examples"
-    You're ready to browse our quickstart examples to find more CM automations for your repo.
+    You're ready to browse our [CM example library](/examples) to build more automations for your repo.
 We have examples that help provide context to PRs with labels, assign reviewers based on custom criteria, manage security requirements, and more.